 Take time for yourself.
 Be sure to set aside private time for yourself each day.
-Try for short, undivided, and positive attention to fortify yourself.
-You'd be surprised how challenging this is when you have a spouse and children tugging at you 24/7, but it is necessary.
+Try for short, undivided, and positive attention to refresh and rejuvenate your spirit so you can be at your best for your partner.

-Let differences work for them.
-No two people in the world are just alike, and, after working with hundreds of couples, I’m convinced opposites often do attract.
-But great couples learn to build upon those differences.
+Let differences work for you.
+No two people in the world are just alike, but great couples learn to build upon those differences.
 They use each other’s strengths and let each other minimize their weaknesses.

 Extend grace for minor annoyances.
 People do stuff that gets on our nerves at times.
 That’s true of all of us—even, or especially, with the people that we love the most.
 Great couples have learned not to let those little things distract from the major things like love and commitment.
 This may call for you to be aware of your own issues.
 Be accountable and own up to your part of the problem.

 Serve each other.
-There are no 50-50 splits of responsibility in a great marriage.
+There are no 50-50 splits of responsibility in a great relationship.
 Great couples learn to sacrificially serve one another.

-In the best relationships, it would be difficult to judge who serves one another more.
-Neither person should complain when it’s their turn to give all.
+In the best relationships, it would be difficult to judge who serves the other more.
+Neither person should complain when it’s their turn to be the giver.

 Prioritize their time.
-Life is busy for all of us.
-Great couples spend time together.
-They find things to do that they each enjoy, and they say no to other things that would keep them from having adequate time together.
+Life is busy for all of us, but great couples make time for each other.
+They find things to do that they both enjoy, and they say no to things that would keep them from having adequate time together.

 Keep no secrets.
 There are no hidden issues among great couples.
 They are vulnerable with each other.
 Both partners open themselves up to the other person completely.

 Publicly support each other.
-Great couples are supportive of each other in public.
-They don’t tear each other down in public.
-They handle the private issues in private.
+Great couples are supportive of each other in public; they don’t tear each other down.
+It's best to handle private issues in private.

 Keep no record of wrongs.
 Forgiveness is monumentally important in a relationship.
 There should not be any lingering issues between you and your partner, or else trust deteriorates.

 Do not compare your partner to others.
-Measure your companion by his or her own standards.
-You should not have to strive for perfection for your relationship to be valid, so you should not force your partner to live by those standards either.
+Measure your companion by their own standards.
+You shouldn't have to strive for perfection for your relationship to be valid, so you shouldn't force your partner to live by those standards either.